VirgilSecurity/virgil-sdk-javascript/documentation/guides/configuration/client-configuration.md

 ## Initialize SDK

 ### With a Token
-With the Access Token we can initialize the Virgil PFS SDK on the client-side to start doing fun stuff like sending and receiving messages.
-To initialize the **Virgil SDK** on a client-side you need to use the following code:
+With the Access Token, we can initialize the Virgil PFS SDK on the client side to start doing fun stuff like sending and receiving messages.
+To initialize the **Virgil SDK** at the client side, you need to use the following code:

 ```javascript
 var api = virgil.API("[YOUR_ACCESS_TOKEN_HERE]");